 - You'll get a lot of irrelevant website traffic because many of the keywords you rank for on search engines have nothing to do with your business.

-- No matter how big of an expert you truly are, you might not be taken as seriously because of your outspoken nature.
+- No matter how much of an expert you truly are, you might not be taken as seriously because of your outspoken nature.

 When to choose this approach?